apple/swift-async-algorithms/Guides/MarbleDiagram.md

 The testing infrastructure could support with minor alteration testing iteration beyond the terminal cases (either errors being thrown from the iterator or past the first nil return value from `next`).
 This could help enforce some of the semantical expectations of `AsyncSequence`.

 In addition to hooking into the runtime for execution of jobs, the deferred execution of jobs could also be hooked so that a time scale conversion could be made such that any sleep using any clock could map directly to the marble diagram internal clock ticks.

+The testing infrastructure could also have support for testing for values that do not have specified order for a given tick.
+Some race conditions from external systems not under the control of the concurrency runtime may not be accountable.
+If that were to be a consideration, unordered group tokens could be added.
+For example the symbols `{` and `}` could be used to represent a group that is unordered.
+However, since there are not any cases that this really seems useful for the swift-async-algorithms package this is not a priority at this time.

 ## Alternatives Considered